 Many conditions affect the nerve supply.
 Sufferers of spinal trauma, paralysis paraplegics or men with more widespread nerve problems such as Parkinson’s or Multiple Sclerosis can often experience erection problems.
 In such cases the nerve problem is obvious before the ED is noticed.
 Certain operations require the cutting of nerves, which subsequently can affect your erection.

 Certain lifestyle choices can greatly increase the chance of erectile problems.
-Overweight and unfit men more commonly experience problems than men with a healthier lifestylein good condition.
+Overweight men more commonly experience problems.
 Smoking is also a factor as it narrows your arteries.
 Even a tough heavy working life can result in erection problems as tiredness can affect your libido.
 Excessive alcohol and the use of recreational drugs like ecstasy can also be causal factors.

 Erectile problems tend to be more common in men over 40.
 This is largely because conditions that cause erectile problems such as high blood pressure or diabetes generally occur in older men.
 Men over 40 experiencing erectile problems should get tested as an underlying medical condition is probably the cause.
 However erectile problems can be a common problem for young men.
-A 2013 study found 1 in 4 men newly diagnosed with erectile dysfunction were under 40.
 For young men the cause is likely to be psychological.